Coronado Islands: World War II and after

 In 1942, Mexico entered the Second World War.
 Shortly after, the islands were utilized by Mexico and the United States as a site for military exercises.
 The island was garrisoned by a small detachment of the Mexican Navy, and foxholes were excavated on South Island during this period.

 In May 1943 the U.S. Navy's USS PC-815, commanded by L. Ron Hubbard, the future founder of Scientology, conducted unauthorized gunnery exercises involving the shelling of the Coronado Islands, in the belief they were uninhabited and belonged to the United States.
 Unfortunately for Hubbard, the islands belonged to Mexico and were occupied by the Mexican Navy.
 The Mexican government complained and Hubbard was relieved of command.

-In October of 1944, Lieutenant Robert D. Cullinane, flying a Consolidated PB2Y-3 Coronado, BuNo 7051 of the VPB-13 patrol bombing squadron, perished along with the 12 members of his crew in a crash on South Coronado.
+In October 1944, Lieutenant Robert D. Cullinane, flying a Consolidated PB2Y-3 Coronado, BuNo 7051 of the VPB-13 patrol bombing squadron, perished along with the 12 members of his crew in a crash on South Coronado.
 Wreckage belonging to the aircraft is located on the western-facing slope of South Island.

 The Coronado Islands are under the jurisdiction of the municipality of Tijuana, Baja California, as ruled in the books of the Baja Californian Government, published on December 20, 1959.
 Today, the only inhabitants of the island are Mexican Navy personnel and a lighthouse keeper on South Island.
 As the islands are a natural protected area, access to the islands is restricted to governmental personnel and permitted scientists.

 Although landing on the islands is prohibited, the waters around them are still a frequent destination for divers, snorkelers and fishermen.